theredsix/cerebellum/example/README.md

 ### Note

-LLM computer use is still in its infancy and the examples in the folder may fail or have inaccurate results.
+LLM computer use is still in its infancy and the examples in the folder may exhibit flaky behavior.